 Descriptive epidemiology is a substantial part of injury and violence research.
-As part of SAVIR's commitment to good science, we encourage presenters to be thoughtful in considering differences in injury and violence outcomes by sociodemographic factors, such as race, ethnicity, and country of origin, and other factors beyond race, including sex, gender identity, sexual orientation, ability, and socioeconomic status.
+As part of SAVIR's commitment to good science, we encourage presenters to be thoughtful in considering differences in injury and violence outcomes by sociodemographic factors, such as race, ethnicity, caste, religion, and country of origin, and other factors beyond race, including age, sex, gender identity, sexual orientation, ability, socioeconomic status, justice involvement, housing status, mental health, substance use, and other determinants that can lead to systemic and social stigma or discrimination.
 Strong scholarship examining race-based differences in health involves careful consideration of the system of exposures and social factors that shape risk.
 For example, if fatal car crashes are significantly more common among a specific race group, consider the social exposures that give rise to the difference.
-Not only is it important to evaluate if a difference exists by observable phenotype (e.g., race as defined later under "Key Definitions"), but it is also important to characterize why such a difference exists.
+Not only is it important to evaluate if a difference exists by observable and non-observable factors (e.g., race as defined later under "Key Definitions"), but it is also important to characterize why such a difference exists.
 Doing so will facilitate greater understanding of the problems being described and consideration of the range of potential ways to craft solutions.
-Similarly, while adjusting for race, ethnicity, or other immutable phenotypic variables as a confounder (a nuisance factor) in an exposure outcome relationship, it important to understand what is really being adjusted for (e.g., race or structural racism, sex or sexism).
-Adjustment for these immutable phenotypes shows that the authors understand "who gets the outcome?" and "who gets exposed?" is affected by what they look like.
+Similarly, while adjusting for race, ethnicity, or other such characteristics as a confounder (a nuisance factor) in an exposure outcome relationship, it important to understand what is really being adjusted for (e.g., race or structural racism, sex or sexism).
+Adjustment for these factors shows that the authors understand "who gets the outcome?" and "who gets exposed?" is affected by what they look like.
 An adjusted analysis thus suggests that "if there were no racism, we would see such and such associations;" which is akin to saying, "here are the results after ignoring racism."
-Hence, merely adjusting (as a confounder) and not reporting effect measure modification by these phenotypes (e.g., race, gender) leads to a cover-up of the underlying structural racism or sexism.
-We believe that it is very important to examine effect measure modification by race and other immutable phenotypic variables, and attribute them to the appropriate context (e.g., racial inequities exist due to structural racism).
+Hence, merely adjusting (as a confounder) and not reporting effect measure modification by these factors (e.g., race, gender) leads to a cover-up of the underlying structural racism or sexism.
+We believe that it is very important to examine effect measure modification by race and other non-modifiable and modifiable factors, and attribute them to the appropriate context (e.g., racial inequities exist due to structural racism).
+Further, potential mechanisms that lead to the observed disparities should be discussed, and where possible a discussion on potential interventions to address the racial disparities should follow.

-Below are key definitions and recommended readings to further help presenters understand these issues better.
+On the next page are key definitions and recommended readings to further help presenters understand these issues better.
 Note: We have aligned and coalesced these definitions from multiple sources which are presented in the recommended readings at the end of this document.
 These definitions are evolving, and we will revisit them each year to align them with the most current understanding of these topics.